Nopcsaspondylus

-Nopcsaspondylus (meaning "Nopcsa's vertebra", in reference to the original describer) is a genus of rebbachisaurid sauropod dinosaur (a type of large, long-necked, quadrupedal herbivorous dinosaur) from the Cenomanian-aged (Upper Cretaceous) Candeleros Formation of Neuquén, Argentina.
+Nopcsaspondylus (meaning "Nopcsa's vertebra", in reference to the original describer) is a dubious genus of rebbachisaurid sauropod dinosaur from the Early Cretaceous (Albian) Candeleros Formation of Neuquén, Argentina.
 It is based on a now-lost back vertebra described by Nopcsa in 1902 but not named at the time.
 The specimen had a small vertebral body and large hollows, now known to be typical of rebbachisaurids.